Key Takeaways:

 Gather all the relevant documents and arrange them in an accessible, logical way.

 Getting the important paperwork together cuts down the amount of work your attorney must do.
-Too often people show up with a box or folder full of documents.
+Too often, people show up with a box or folder full of loose documents jumbled together.

 In most cases, some simple clerical work you can do on your own helps immensely.
 If your attorney spends a few hours organizing a mess, that’s time you get charged for.
 A bit of work on your end can save money.